marty1885/OpenViseme/README.md

 A simple neural network to compute mouth shape from audio.
 Data and idea taken from [Magicboomliu/Viseme-Classification](https://github.com/Magicboomliu/Viseme-Classification/tree/main/Data%20Training/DataSet).

 This project is a complete rewrite and imrpovment over Magicboomliu/Viseme-Classification.
 With better data resampling, cleanup and code quality.
+Also it's is in active development to improve upon the original accuracy.

 ## How to use